 MARJORIE A. JOSEPH is an organizer with over a decade of executive management, leadership, operations, program growth and development, marketing, accounting, and creative curriculum development experience.
 A team and solutions-oriented leader she is adept at aligning mission and vision with opportunity and strategy, as well as demonstrated effectiveness at fostering understanding, empowerment, and belonging amongst diverse staffs, and collaboration between organizations, institutions, and community leaders.
 A native New Yorker, via Los Angeles to Houston, Marjorie is proud to currently serve as the Executive Director of Houston Coalition Against Hate.

-Prior to arriving in Houston, Marjorie served as the Associate Director of Street Poets Inc. for nine years.
-Street Poets is an LA non-profit poetry-based peace-making organization dedicated to the creative process as a force for individual and community transformation.
-This organization was crucial in doing the work of gang intervention and violence prevention through the use of music, poetry and the mentoring of at-risk/underserved youth and young adults.
+Prior to her role with the Coalition, Marjorie served as Associate Director of Street Poets Inc., an LA non-profit poetry-based peace-making organization dedicated to the creative process as a force for individual and community transformation.
+There she spent nine years doing the work of gang intervention and violence prevention through the use of music, poetry, and the mentoring of LA’s youth/young adults.